 The Comprehensive Care Modules support the clinical component of the First Professional Program curriculum by functioning much like a private practice setting.
 The program’s clinical facility is comprised of approximately 92 chair clinic, divided into 5 teams or clinics.
 Students receive individual curricular schedules, which support exposure to all disciplines of the profession and include patient care, departmental rotations, community-based care, and independent studies or “selective courses.”
-Each team is assigned two general dentists, one of whom is a team leader; an endodontist, a periodontist, a prosthodontist, and a patient care coordinator comprise the rest of the team.
 The team leader oversees the clinical progress of individual predoctoral students via regularly scheduled progress meetings with an emphasis toward competency as a general dentist.
 Students benefit from direct oversight by team leaders as well as the direct expertise of specialists in endodontics, periodontics, and prosthodontics.
 Predoctoral students enter the modules from the first term of the first year to gain experience with patients prior to acquiring their own assigned patients during the summer of their second year and then progress through the CCM until graduation.

 To assure uniformity of instruction, steps have been taken to vertically integrate teaching in the Simulation Clinic with clinic/patient care instruction activities.
 This philosophy is maintained from three perspectives.
 First, a director of the Simulation Clinic is responsible for ensuring that instruction philosophies and dental materials used in the Simulation Clinic are consistent with that taught in the CCM, thereby assuring continuity and uniformity in clinical education over the four years of the First Professional Program.
-Second, supportive and enthusiastic CCM faculty routinely are encouraged to increase their time commitment to the school in addition to maintaining active faculty recruits as needed; and third, CCM faculty who currently supervise patient care activities are assigned to teach in the Simulation Clinic to strengthen the integration of clinical and preclinical instruction.
+Second, supportive and enthusiastic CCM faculty supervise the treatment of patients in the modules with restorative procedures and treatment planning, and third, CCM faculty who currently supervise patient care activities are assigned to teach in the Simulation Clinic to strengthen the integration of clinical and preclinical instruction.
 This approach provides autonomy of philosophy and dental materials across the didactic, preclinical, and clinical curricula.
 It is the intention that this repetition of theory will allow for an accelerated path toward clinical experience leading to proficiency.
 In addition, all third- and fourth-year predoctoral students are enrolled in a course titled Clinical Responsibility, which emphasizes professionalism, ethics, preparation for patient care, patient care activity, patient scheduling, patient assignment, business office compliance, and quality assurance procedures.